top of page

 There are many goals for the Mighty 10,000.
 Of course I’m hoping that my health will allow me to finish all 10,000 miles.
 But I’m also greatly hoping to spread awareness and raise funding for the quality of life programs that are provided by Oncology and Kids.
 It would shock most of you to know that there is little to no funding for pediatric cancer quality of life programs.
 In fact, only 4% of federal funding for all cancers goes toward pediatric cancer, and most of this is allocated to research and the hospitals.
 And of course the hospitals and research are of utmost importance, but so is quality of life for these children and their families.
 I have seen firsthand what programs like Camp Reach for the Sky do for these families.
 These camps provide so much joy, fun, and laughter for everyone involved.
 They provide a safe space for children to just be kids, make lifelong friends, and leave the cancer stigma at home….even if just for a week.
 A sense of normalcy and a quality of life is something that every child should have the right to, but that simply isn’t the case when cancer is involved.

 The Mighty 10,000 isn’t about one man going on an adventure.
-It’s about a community of people coming together to support children and families whose lives have been changed by pediatric cancer.
-I hope that many of you will help by spreading awareness, making a donation, buying some merch, or even coming out and meeting me on the trails.
-I would absolutely love to meet people and listen to their stories, and maybe even do a little hiking together!
+It’s about a community of people coming together to support children and families whose lives have been altered by pediatric cancer.
+I hope that many of you will help by spreading awareness, making a donation, buying some merch, or coming out and meeting me on the trails.
+I would absolutely love to meet people and listen to their stories, and of course do some hiking together!

 ABOUT